wcko87/rabiribi-map-editing/docs/events/custom_events.md

 - **554 EV_MOVEDOWN**

-    if erina passes this event, start a event that increase Erina's yaxis position by 720x4px. (repeatable)
+    if Erina passes this event, start a event that increase Erina's yaxis position by 720x4px. (i.e. move 4 screens down)
+    - this event is repeatable
+    - if the game can't move the player 4 screens down, this event does nothing.
+    - the screen fades out and fades back in like a map transition.
+Erina has time to fall about 4 screens during the transition cutscene.

 - **555 EV_MOVEUP**

-    if erina passes this event, start a event that decrease Erina's yaxis position by 720x4px. (repeatable)
+    if Erina passes this event, start a event that decrease Erina's yaxis position by 720x4px. (i.e. move 4 screens up)
+    - this event is repeatable.
+    - if the game can't move the player 4 screens up, this event does nothing.
+    - the screen fades out and fades back in like a map transition.
+Erina has time to fall about 4 screens during the transition cutscene.
+    - **warning**: If there is nothing for erina to fall on after transitioning 4 screens up, she falls back onto the event before the transition cutscene ends, softlocking the game.

 - **556 EV_SETSPIKEDMG**